afinoblakeb/afino-app/docs/IMPLEMENTATION_PROMPT.md

 **BREAKPOINT 4: Ask user to perform complete end-to-end testing of the application**

 ### Phase 10: Documentation and Cleanup
-- [ ] Remove emergency fix code and localStorage-based caching
+- [x] Remove emergency fix code and localStorage-based caching
 - [ ] Update code comments to explain the new architecture
-- [ ] Add inline documentation for the React Query implementation
+- [x] Add inline documentation for the React Query implementation
 - [ ] Create examples for other developers to follow when adding new queries
 - [ ] Update EMERGENCY_FIX_INFINITE_RELOADS.md to mark it as resolved
 - [ ] Delete temporary files if any were created
-- [ ] Update PROGRESS.md to reflect the completed implementation
+- [x] Update PROGRESS.md to reflect the completed implementation
+- [x] Create REFACTORING_PLAN.md with detailed steps for component refactoring

 ## Requirements and Guidelines